debrouxl/tiemu/tiemu/trunk/dcopsdk/readme.txt

 * You can now call any function in the TiEmu DCOP interface through your TiEmuDCOP_stub object.

 IMPORTANT: This is for *nix only.
-For Win32, please look at the OLE interface,
+For Win32, please look at the OLE Automation
-           as defined in oleaut.h in the src/com_ole directory.
+           interface, as defined in the oleautsdk directory.